jayaramsivaramannair/rick_and_morty_world/README.md

 # Ricky and Morty's World

-An application to display to image and character profile for each character from the popular show "Rick and Morty" Built with JavaScript, CSS, React and Redux
+An application to display image and character profile for each character from the popular show "Rick and Morty" Built with JavaScript, CSS, React and Redux

 # Status